eclipse-aspectj/aspectj/tests/harness/classpathTest/readme.txt

 Binaries are in jars/*, and classesDir/*, and binary sources and a build script are in classpath-src.

-Two test specifications are in tests/ajcHarnessTests.xml:
+See specifications are in tests/ajcHarnessTests.xml, e.g.,

     <ajc-test dir="harness/classpathTest"
       title="specify jars and directories on classpath"